stdio2016/alnumwasm/README.md

 ## Note

-To write this program quickly, the program doesn't validate the bytecodes, and does not check every syntax rules.
+Because I want to write this program quickly, the program doesn't validate the bytecodes, and does not check every syntax rules.
 It is possible to write a syntax error code that compiles.

 Inspired by: https://github.com/WebAssembly/spec/tree/master/interpreter